 Yes!
 They’re amazing cookies for babies and toddlers since they are easy to chew and don’t contain any added salt or sugar.
 Due to their soft texture, they are especially great for baby-led weaning or served as a teething biscuit.

-However, it’s recommended that you stick to the base of the recipe and avoid add-ins such as large chunks of nuts and seeds as these can be a choking hazard for little ones under the age of four.
+However, it’s recommended that you stick to the base of the recipe and avoid add-ins such as large chunks of nuts and seeds, as these can be a choking hazard for little ones under the age of four.
+Alternatively, you can try these 3-ingredient oatmeal banana cookies!

-- Oats – source of soluble fibre, B vitamins, magnesium, iron and zinc
+Oats – Source of soluble fiber, B vitamins, magnesium, iron and zinc.

-- Banana – source of potassium, fibre, and also provides plenty of natural sweetness so no added sugar is required
+Banana – Source of potassium, fiber, and also provides plenty of natural sweetness so no added sugar is required.

-These vegan gluten-free cookies are also suitable for those with dietary restrictions and are easily customizable to meet a variety of nutritional needs!
+These base of these banana cookies also contain no egg, no butter, no flour and no added sugar so they’re also suitable for those with dietary restrictions and are easily customizable to meet a variety of nutritional needs!

-There are a number of ways you can spruce these peanut butter banana oatmeal cookies up!
-Feel free to add in any of the following ingredients, depending on what you’re feeling:
+There are a number of ways you can spruce these healthy banana cookies up!
+Feel free to add in any of your favorite mix-ins to the cookie dough, like these options:

 - Mini dark chocolate chips